EU fines Microsoft $731 million for broken promise, warns others

 "As always, the regulators are late to the party," said Kim Forrest, senior equity research analyst at Fort Pitt Capital Group in Pittsburgh.
 "How did the EU come up with that figure in damages?
 There are no restrictions as to being able to place a new browser on the PC and it's really kind of clear that Microsoft isn't benefiting monetarily from the browser at this point."

 (Additional reporting by Bill Rigby in Seattle.
-Editing by Luke Baker, Anna Willard and Andrew Hay)
+Editing by Luke Baker, Anna Willard, Andrew Hay and Carol Bishopric)